thejamcave/thejamcave.github.io/README.md

-# Cactus Jekyll theme
+# THE JAM CAVE

-Cactus is a theme for Jekyll.
-Check out the <a href="http://wolfr.github.io/cactus-jekyll-theme/">demo</a>.
+This site was build using the Cactus Jekyll theme, find it <a href="http://wolfr.github.io/cactus-jekyll-theme/">here</a>.